-First, however, I want to do a quick run-through of the timing for ACT Reading—after all, in order to stop running out of time on it, you first must know its basic layout.
-We have an in-depth explanation of this in another article, but in case you don't have the time to read it through I've written up a summary below.
+First, however, I want to do a quick run-through of the timing for ACT Reading—after all, to stop running out of time on it, you must first know its basic layout.
+We have an in-depth explanation of this in another article, but in case you don't have time to read it, I've written up a summary below.

-ACT Reading questions come in 5 main varieties:
+ACT Reading questions come in five main varieties:

 - Main idea: What’s the main point or theme of the passage?

 - Detail: Given specific information from the text, explain the meaning and/or function.

 - Development: In what order are ideas arranged in the passage?

 - Vocabulary: As used in the passage, what does a word or phrase mean?